Kim Young-choon: Early political career

-Kim joined the Council for the Promotion of Democracy in late 1980s, where he met the-then Chairman of the United Democratic Party (UDP) Kim Young-sam.
+Kim joined the Council for the Promotion of Democracy in the late 1980s, where he met the-then Chairman of the United Democratic Party (UDP) Kim Young-sam.
 In 1987, he became the secretary to the party chairman.
 He was appointed the Secretary to the President for Political Affairs of the Blue House following the victory of the ex-UDP Chairman in 1992 presidential election.

 Prior to the 1996 election, Kim contested NKP preselection for Gwangjin 1st constituency.
 He defeated the former Deputy Minister of Culture and Sports Kim Do-hyun, but lost to the NCNP candidate Kim Sang-woo.
 He was elected to the National Assembly under the Grand National Party (GNP) banner at the 2000 election.

 In July 2003, following the election of Roh Moo-hyun Kim withdrew from the GNP, criticising the GNP for "returning back to the DJP".
 He then joined the newly formed ruling Uri Party and was re-elected in 2004 election.
 On the other hand, he subsequently became critical to the Roh's government.
 In 2007, he declared to not seek for re-election in the upcoming general election.
 For the presidential election in December he endorsed Moon Kook-hyun.

 Following the general election, Kim briefly took a rest and did not hold any party memberships.
 He returned to politics by joining the Democratic Party after being nominated Vice President by the party president Sohn Hak-kyu.
 In 2012 election, he unsuccessfully ran for Busanjin 1st constituency.

 On 26 February 2014, Kim launched his bid for Busan mayorship prior to the 2014 local elections.
 He was confirmed as the NPAD candidate but abandoned his candidacy and endorsed the independent candidate Oh Keo-don in order to beat the ruling Saenuri's Suh Byung-soo.
 Oh, however, narrowly lost to the Saenuri candidate.

-In 2016 election, Kim was again selected as the MP candidate for Busanjin 1st constituency.
+In the 2016 election, Kim was again selected as the MP candidate for Busanjin 1st constituency.
 At the beginning, he was not expected to win as he came behind to the Saenuri candidate Na Sung-lin.
 However, on the election day, he received approximately 49.6% and defeated Na with a majority of 2,853 votes.